Perevalov/qa_chatbots_exercises/Exercise_7/README.md

 Before you start -- check the [example](https://github.com/Perevalov/qa_chatbots_exercises/tree/main/Exercise_7/qanary_example).

+Be prepared to answer the following control questions:

+* What is Gunicorn and what is the difference with Flask? (answer if you use Python);
+* Can we reuse a Docker image in order to run several Docker containers?
+* What is the difference between the Docker image and the Docker container?
+* Can we run Docker containers without Docker Compose?
+* What is the difference between Docker containers and Virtual Machines?
+* What is the difference between Git, GitHub, and GitLab?

 ## Submission check

 In this Exercise, **submission check will be performed in two steps**: